 NOTES

-Because the receiving end of the Channel Coding Sublayer cannot distinguish between valid data and Fill Data, the Fill Data must be stripped by this protocol.
+Because the receiving end of the TC Channel Coding Sublayer cannot distinguish between valid data and Fill Data, the Fill Data must be stripped by this protocol.

 The characteristics of the BCH Codeblock structure are such that no more than six octets of Fill Data can occur.
 If fewer than five trailing octets of Fill Data are present, then they cannot possibly form a Transfer Frame Header, and they will be immediately discarded by this Procedure.
 If five or six trailing octets of Fill Data exist, this procedure might attempt to interpret the Fill Data as a new Transfer Frame Header; however, the subsequent Frame Validation Checks (see 4.4.6.5) will prevent this from happening because the Fill pattern of ‘01010101’ appearing in each octet will violate at least one of the validation tests; in particular, this pattern appearing where the Frame Length field might be expected will indicate a frame length that exceeds the number of octets received from the Channel Coding Sublayer, thus failing a test and causing the trailing five or six octets to be discarded.